QuarkNerd/blog/asheehan/_posts/2016-09-20-the-power-of-the-higher-order.md

 author: asheehan
 layout: default_post
 title: The Power of the Higher Order
+summary: >-
-summary: "A practical look into higher order components and what they bring to the table, along with a general discussion of code reuse in React"
+  A practical look into higher order components and what they bring to the table, along with a general discussion of code reuse in React
 categories:
-  - React
-  - JavaScript
+  - Tech
 ---

 One of the things I love about React is how easy it is to split up and reuse code.